 Your baby's first poo will be made up of something called meconium.
 This is sticky and greenish black.
 After a few days, the poo will change to a yellow or mustard colour.
 Breastfed babies' poo is runny and doesn't smell; formula fed babies' poo is firmer, darker brown and more smelly.
-It is normal before two weeks of age for a breastfed baby to go several days without pooing. if this happens to your baby you should discuss with your midwife or health visitor.
+From day five breastfed babies should have a minimum two yellow soft stools per day until 4-6 weeks.